blacklightpy/vaultofknowledge/Shaiva vs Vaishnava.md

   >
 > Greater than the great is Brahma, greater still than that great one is Hari, even greater than this one is Isha (Shiva).

 Now, the first 6 Mantras of this Sooktha are included in the Vajasaneyi Samhitha of Shukla Yajurveda (cited in reference 2 below).
 Note a] shows how Shaunaka's Brhad-Devatha explains the association of the Rg Veda Mandala to the Khila Sookthas.
 Note b] explains the different manuscripts containing the Mantra, and this verse would be from one such manuscript containing more than 18 verses.
 Note c] explains the same thing as b], but in a more readable format.
+In Note d], I list a larger 39 verse edition I found online.

 > [!NOTE]
 > a] Source for it being before RV 10.167: [Brhad-Devatha by Shaunaka, 8.69 (Archive.org)](https://archive.org/details/brhaddevataattr02saunuoft/page/312/mode/2up?view=theater).